carbonblack/cb-infoblox-connector/README.md

     * `carbonblack_streaming_username` : Set to `RabbitMQUser` from `/etc/cb/cb.conf`
     * `carbonblack_streaming_password` : Set to `RabbitMQPassword` from `/etc/cb/cb.conf  `

+## Actions

+The Infoblox connector will take a configurable set of actions based on each DNS alert received from Infoblox.
+This section describes each action and how it works.

+### Kill Process

+This action is configured via the `do_kill` option in the configuration file.
+This action requires that the Carbon Black server is configured to enable Live Response (see `CbLREnabled` in `/etc/cb/cb.conf`).
+There are two methods for tracking processes to terminate via the Infoblox connector: through the REST API and through the Carbon Black streaming interface.

+The REST API requires the least configuration, but is implemented by periodically polling the Carbon Black server for processes that match the domain and sensor associated with the Infoblox event.
+This is subject to a potentially significant delay (up to 15 minutes) before the process is available for searching in the REST API.
+Once the domain is flagged by Infoblox for a specific endpoint, any processes on that endpoint that contact that domain will automatically be killed.
+This method is enabled by setting the configuration option `do_kill` to `api`.

+The streaming interface requires more configuration, but allows Carbon Black to push the process data to the connector rather than continually polling for activity.
+This interface is not subject to the REST API commit delay, and so processes can be flagged and terminated much quicker through the streaming interface.
+This method requires the RabbitMQ streaming interface to be enabled in the Carbon Black server (see the `DatastoreBroadcastEventTypes` and `RabbitMQ` options in `/etc/cb/cb.conf`).
+This method is enabled by setting the configuration option `do_kill` to `streaming` and setting the appropriate `carbonblack_streaming_*` options in the configuration file.

+### Isolate Endpoint

+This action is configured via the `do_isolate` option in the configuration file.
+This action requires that the Carbon Black server is configured to enable Live Response (see `CbLREnabled` in `/etc/cb/cb.conf`).

+Once enabled, this action will isolate any endpoint that attempts to contact a domain blacklisted by the Infoblox appliance.
+The isolation will remain in effect until the sensor is removed from isolation manually.

+### Create Carbon Black Alert

+This action is configured via the `do_alert` option in the configuration file.
+This action ensures that the Infoblox feed created on the Carbon Black server has the "alert" notification turned on, which will create an alert in the Carbon Black console for every process that contacts a domain blacklisted by the Infoblox appliance.

 ## Execution

 This integration is executed via a service script that is set to start upon system boot.
 The service is not started